 Connecting countries and ecosystems: Phalarope research investigates local and global threats

 The program’s mission is to understand the global population status and threats to Wilson’s and Red-necked Phalaropes.
 Our program is focused at Mono Lake, Califonia, a saline lake critical to phalaropes.
 We are collaborating with a broad set of partners in the Americas to collect data necessary for prioritization of phalarope conservation actions.

-- Planning for a tracking study, in which we would attach “nanotags” to phalaropes, and install Motus detection towers at Mono Lake and at least one site in South America, to study turnover rates and cross-hemisphere movements of phalaropes
+- Preliminary plans to install Motus detection towers at Mono Lake to study turnover rates and cross-hemisphere movements of phalaropes

-International Working Group: During June 2019, we will be convening a working group to propel research on Wilson’s and red-necked phalaropes.
+International Working Group: During June 2019, we convened a working group to propel research on Wilson’s and red-necked phalaropes.
 Researchers, managers, and policy-makers will be coming to Mono Lake from all across the Americas, from Canada to Argentina, to discuss how to best research and conserve these iconic species that unite us all.
 Thanks to the Robert and Patricia Switzer Foundation, the Los Angeles Department of Water and Power, Manomet and the U.S. Forest Service International Program for funding support for this meeting.

 Phalarope Boat Surveys at Mono Lake: During 2019 Oikonos, the University of Connecticut, and California State Parks have partnered since 2019 to implement full-lake surveys at regular intervals for phalaropes at Mono Lake for the first time in 30 years.

 Seeking new supporters and donors for Phalarope conservation.